asdunnbe/NFL-BA/MonoGS+NFL_BA/README.md

     - Modifications to incorporate the near-field photometric residuals into the optimization.
 - **Other changes**:
   - Minor changes to the CUDA rasterizer.
-  - Minor adjustments in configuration files and experiment scripts to enable/disable NFL-BA and to reproduce the experiments in the paper.
+  - Minor adjustments in configuration files and experiment scripts to enable NFL-BA.

 ## Environment Setup